testsigmahq/testsigma-docs/src/pages/docs/elements/web-apps/capture-single-element.md

 **Steps to follow:**

 1. Start creating a test case or go to an already added test case.
-2. Add a test step to the test case that contains a UI identifier.
-The language for the test step should contain a UI identifier.
+2. Add a test step to the test case that contains an Element.
+The language for the test step should contain an Element.
 Some examples of such steps are shown in the screenshot below:

 ![the various nlp test steps in Testsigma](https://docs.testsigma.com/images/capture-single-element/various-nlp-test-steps-in-testsigma.png)